ajavamind/rca-studio2/README.md

 ## Running the Emulator

 You will need to download the Processing SDK to run the emulated games.
 Please donate to the Processing Foundation.
+From the Processing web page:

-> Processing is a flexible software sketchbook and a language for learning how to code within the context of the visual arts.
+> "Processing is a flexible software sketchbook and a language for learning how to code within the context of the visual arts.
 Since 2001, Processing has promoted software literacy within the visual arts and visual literacy within technology.
-There are tens of thousands of students, artists, designers, researchers, and hobbyists who use Processing for learning and prototyping.
+There are tens of thousands of students, artists, designers, researchers, and hobbyists who use Processing for learning and prototyping."

 https://processing.org/